The Digital Public Goods Alliance Promotes digital public goods to create a more equitable world.

 Once a project becomes a nominee you can see its progress through the assessment process in this public GitHub Repo.
 A pull request will be open for each stage of the process (one to become a candidate and another to become a fully vetted digital public good), which we will progressively update as we review and validate the information provided.
 Thus, you will be able to track the vetting process as it unfolds.

-The goal of the DPG Alliance is to promote Digital Public Goods in order to create a more equitable world.
-As the Alliance is still in a formation phase, participating in the nomination process increases the visibility, support for and prominence of an open project that is contributing positively to the world.
-It also makes you a pioneering contributor to the establishment of this Alliance so that we can expand our impact and reach to support even more digital public goods.
+The goal of the DPGA is to promote Digital Public Goods in order to create a more equitable world.
+Participating in the nomination process increases the visibility, support for and prominence of an open project that is contributing positively to the world.
+It also makes you a pioneering contributor to the establishment of this DPGA so that we can expand our impact and reach to support even more digital public goods.